FaustGit93/Portfolio/README.md

 ### Design Approach

 - **Simplicity First**
   I began by researching minimalist layouts to focus on essential content and usability.
-The goal was to avoid visual noise and guide the user naturally through the work.
+The goal was to avoid visual noise and guide the user naturally through the page.

 - **Color Palette**
   The colors were chosen to support readability and mood.
 I tested different combinations to find a palette that felt personal but professional, ensuring enough contrast and harmony.